adrien-matta/nptool/status.md

 * NPTool.2.dev: ![NPTool logo](https://travis-ci.org/adrien-matta/nptool.svg?branch=NPTool.2.dev)
 * NPTool.pro: coming soon

-You can check the build history of the project and the log with error for all of them on the [Page][build-log]
+You can check the build history of the project and the log with error for all of them on the [Page][build-log].
+This status is also reported in the footer of each pages of this website.

 What the status means: